Buick V6 engine: Overview

-The block is made of cast iron and all use iron two-valve-per-cylinder OHV heads.
+The 3800's block is cast iron and all variants use iron, two-valve-per-cylinder OHV heads.
 The engine, originally designed and manufactured in the United States, was also produced in later versions in Australia.
 It was the first six-cylinder engine designed exclusively for Buick products since the Buick straight-six was discontinued in 1930.

-In 1967, GM sold the design to Kaiser-Jeep.
-The muscle car era had taken hold, and GM no longer felt the need to produce a V6, considered an unusual engine configuration in North America at the time.
-The energy crisis a decade later prompted the company to buy the design back from American Motors (AMC), who had by that point bought Kaiser-Jeep, and the descendants of the early 231 continue to be the most-common GM V6 as it developed into a very durable and reliable design.
+In 1967, GM sold the design to Kaiser-Jeep since they no longer felt the need to produce a V6, considered an unusual engine configuration in North America at the time.
+The 1973 oil crisis prompted the company to re-acquire the design from American Motors (AMC), who had purchased Kaiser-Jeep in 1970, in early 1974.
+The descendants of the early 231 continue as the most-common GM V6, as it developed into a very durable and reliable design.

 Though the pre-3800 rear-wheel drive (RWD) V6 uses the Buick, Oldsmobile, Pontiac (BOP) bellhousing pattern, an oddity of both the front-wheel drive (FWD) and RWD 3800 V6 is that although it is a 90° V6, it uses the GM 60° V6 bell housing (Metric Pattern).
 For use in the FWD applications, the bellhousings on the FWD transmissions are altered slightly.

 This engine has the cylinders numbered 1-3-5 on the left-hand bank (front bank for FWD applications) and 2-4-6 on the right-hand bank, the number 1 cylinder being the furthest from the flywheel end.
 The firing order is 1-6-5-4-3-2.

 The engine was produced at the Flint North plant in Flint, Michigan, with engine blocks and cylinder heads cast at the Grey Iron plant (now the GM Saginaw Metal Casting Operations plant) at 1629 N. Washington Avenue in Saginaw, Michigan.

-Versions
+Early versions

 Fireball V6

-The first engine in this family was introduced in 1961 for the 1962 model year Buick Special with Buick's 198 cuin engine, the first V6 in an American car (the GMC V6 was used earlier in trucks).
-Because it was derived from Buick's 215 cuin aluminum V8, it has a 90° bank between cylinders and an uneven firing pattern due to the crankshaft having only three crank pins set at 120° apart, with opposing cylinders (1-2, 3-4 and 5-6) sharing a crank pin in, as do many V8 engines.
-The uneven firing pattern was often perceived as roughness, leading a former American Motors executive to describe it as "Rougher than a cob."
+The first engine in this family, RPO code 6I, was introduced in 1961 for the 1962 model year Buick Special with Buick's 198 cuin engine, the first V6 in an American car (the GMC V6 was used earlier in trucks).
+Because it was derived from Buick's 215 cuin aluminum V8, it has a 90° bank between cylinders and an uneven firing pattern due to the crankshaft having only three crank pins set at 120° apart, with opposing cylinders (1-2, 3-4, and 5-6) sharing a crank pin in, as do many V8 engines.
+The uneven firing pattern was often perceived as roughness, leading a former American Motors executive to describe it as "rougher than a cob."